Towny-Network/BuildSubmission/README.md

 #### Download

-You can see all releases [here](https://github.com/freddedotme/BuildSubmission/releases).
+You can find all releases [here](https://github.com/freddedotme/BuildSubmission/releases).

 #### Commands